AAFC-BICoE/back-lite/README.md

  `defaultTarArgs`   | Default arguments for `tar`

-An example config file is provided for a quick start, it only requires changing `destRoot` and `serverListDir`
+An example config file is provided for a quick start, it only requires changing `destRoot` and `targetsDir`

 Target Files
 ------------
-In the directory set as `serverListDir`, there need to be correctly formatted files.
+In the directory set as `targetsDir`, there need to be correctly formatted files.
 Each file is a *target*.
 When the script is run, it iterates over the target files and generates a backup for each, using them as configuration.
 Each line of a